Income Tax Act 2007

 Illustration for Income Tax Act 2007

 You get a pension from a former employer.
 The employer pays some or all of it to another person because of a settlement.
-This happens according to section DC 2.
+This happens when relationship property is settled.
 You are entitled to the pension payment.
-The payment to the other person is treated like it was paid to you.
-This is according to section DC 2(1) and (2).
-The rules apply when the employer pays the pension to someone else.
-This is because of a relationship property settlement.
-The payment is still considered a pension payment to you.
+The law treats the payment to the other person as if it were paid to you.
+This is according to section DC 2.
+The amount paid to the other person is like a pension payment to you.
+The rules in section DC 2(1) and (2) apply to this payment.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.